-A vet tech internship is available to graduates of an accredited vet tech program who want to specialize in anesthesia, critical care or emergency medicine.
-Core and elective rotations will take from one to three weeks each and overnight and weekend rotations will also be part of the program.
-The internship lasts for one year and includes an annual salary, health benefits, and ten days of paid time off (PTO).
+A 54-week vet tech internship is available to graduates of an accredited vet tech program who want to specialize in anesthesia, critical care, or emergency medicine.
+Core and elective rotations take from one to three weeks each.
+Overnight and weekend rotations are also part of the program.
+The internship includes an annual salary, health benefits, and ten days of paid time off (PTO).

-The vet tech training program available at Moody Gardens, a largeoutdoors animal attraction for the public, is intended for sophomore or above students in good standing at their school.
-Internships are available during the spring, summer, and fall.
+The vet tech training program available at Moody Gardens, a large outdoors animal attraction for the public, is intended for sophomore or above students in good standing at their school.
+Unpaid internships are available during the spring, summer, and fall.
 Interns must work at least 16 to 20 hours a week for three months or more during the school year and 20 to 40 hours a week during summer.

 This program is primarily aimed toward graduates of accredited vet tech programs.
 Four interns are selected each year and are paid at an hourly rate.
 Health insurance is available and students may be able to live in the University of Tennessee’s College of Veterinary Medicine dorms at a reduced rate.
 Core and elective rotations are part of the program, and each internship lasts for a year.

-Vet tech interns at this facility will assist a senior veterinarian and two vet techs by helping with surgical and preventative care, medical exams, neonatal care and radiology.
-The facility is a non-profit canine-only center on a 35-acre campus where mostly Labradors, Golden Retrievers and Goldadors are raised to be guide dogs.
-Required internship hours are four hours a day four days a week.
+Vet tech interns at this facility will assist a senior veterinarian and two vet techs by helping with surgical and preventative care, medical exams, neonatal care, and radiology.
+The facility is a non-profit canine-only center on a 35-acre campus where mostly labradors, golden retrievers and goldadors are raised to be guide dogs.
+Required internship hours are four hours a day for four days a week.
 Internships are available in the spring, summer, and fall.

 Vet tech externships are available to students in their final year of a vet tech program.
-Interns are expected to work 35 hours a week assisting veterinarians and certified vet techs in their work and helping treat injured birds, reptiles and mammals.
-Three interns are accepted during each ofthe spring and late summer sessions.
+Interns are expected to work 20 to 30 hours a week assisting veterinarians and certified vet techs in their work and helping treat injured birds, reptiles, and mammals.
+Three interns are accepted during each of the spring and late summer sessions.

-Interns at Sea Life Park do need to have previous vet tech experience to be able to work with the variety of marine animals such as seabirds, reef fish, penguins and turtles at the park.
+Interns at Sea Life Park do not need to have previous vet tech experience to be able to work with the variety of marine animals such as seabirds, reef fish, penguins, and turtles at the park.
 They must be enrolled in (or recently completed) a program at an accredited college or university.
 Internships are 40 hours a week and include a three-phase training program, professional development seminars, and fish preparation.
 They will assist in treating animals, work in the lab, learn how to process samples and help with record keeping.
 There is no pay, but daily lunch is provided.